jundalisay/sp/content/en/research/ancient/greek/metamorphoses/book-01/part-04.md

 Jove scattered his thunder bolts wide.

 But he feared the flames, unnumbered, sacred ether might ignite and burn the axle of the universe: and he remembered in the scroll of fate, there is a time appointed when the sea and earth and Heavens shall melt, and fire destroy the universe of mighty labour wrought.

-Such weapons by the skill of Cyclops forged, for different punishment he laid aside— for straightway he preferred to overwhelm the mortal race beneath deep waves and storms from every raining sky.
+Such weapons by the skill of Cyclops forged, for different punishment he laid aside—

+For straightway he preferred to overwhelm the mortal race beneath deep waves and storms from every raining sky.

-Instantly
-he shut the Northwind in Aeolian caves, and every other wind that might dispel the gathering clouds.
-He bade the Southwind blow:— the Southwind flies abroad with dripping wings, concealing in the gloom his awful face: the drenching rain descends from his wet beard and hoary locks; dark clouds are on his brows and from his wings and garments drip the dews: his great hands press the overhanging clouds;
+Instantly he shut the Northwind in Aeolian caves, and every other wind that might dispel the gathering clouds.
+He bade the Southwind blow:— the Southwind flies abroad with dripping wings, concealing in the gloom his awful face:

+The drenching rain descends from his wet beard and hoary locks; dark clouds are on his brows and from his wings and garments drip the dews: his great hands press the overhanging clouds;
 loudly the thunders roll; the torrents pour;

 Iris, the messenger of Juno, clad in many coloured raiment, upward draws the steaming moisture to renew the clouds.

 The standing grain is beaten to the ground, the rustic's crops are scattered in the mire, and he bewails the long year's fruitless toil.

 The wrath of Jove was not content with powers that emanate from Heaven; he brought to aid his azure brother, lord of flowing waves, who called upon the Rivers and the Streams: and when they entered his impearled abode,
 Neptune, their ancient ruler, thus began;
 “A long appeal is needless; pour ye forth